 Gradually, as your pain improves, your legs get stronger and you are feeling confident with your joint replacement, you will graduate to walking without any device.
-Most individuals use some form of walking aid for about 3 to 4 weeks after surgery.
+Most individuals use some form of walking aid for about six weeks after surgery.
+Your therapist will work with you to help regain a "normal" walking pattern.